cilium/cilium/Documentation/bpf.rst

 4. **There are no const strings or arrays allowed.**

-  Defining ``const`` strings or other arrays in the BPF C program does not work for the same reasons as pointed out in 1. and 3., which is, that relocation entries will be generated in the ELF file that loaders will reject due to not being part of the ABI towards loaders (loaders also cannot fix up such entries as it would require large rewrites of the already compiled BPF sequence).
+  Defining ``const`` strings or other arrays in the BPF C program does not work for the same reasons as pointed out in sections 1 and 3, which is, that relocation entries will be generated in the ELF file which will be rejected by loaders due to not being part of the ABI towards loaders (loaders also cannot fix up such entries as it would require large rewrites of the already compiled BPF sequence).

-  In future, LLVM might detect these occurrences and throw an error early to the user.
+  In the future, LLVM might detect these occurrences and early throw an error to the user.

   Helper functions such as ``trace_printk()`` can be worked around as follows: